 5 Steps to Raising Rates in Family Childcare

-It’s understandable to be reluctant to raise your rates, especially if you haven’t done it before.
+It’s understandable to be reluctant when raising rates, especially if you haven’t done it before.
 This is a business, not a hobby.
 You do it for an income.
 You work hard every day and you deserve a living wage for that work.

 Childcare rate increase

 I know you want to help everyone.
 You’re a caregiver.
 I know you have a soft heart.
 That’s how you love your babies so much.
 I do too, but I also need to pay my bills so I won’t be stressed to the max with cut off notices.
-I need to buy the kids quality food and activity supplies.
+The kids need quality food and activity supplies.
 I NEED to have a house and a decent car to drive.
-I need to support my family too.
+My family needs support too.
 So you do!

 Prices rise every year on everything.
 My husband does not get cost of living increases at work.
 He’s been at his job almost 10 years and only makes a tiny fraction more than when he started.
 It makes it super difficult for us to live.
 We are already below the poverty level.